oqc-community/rasqal/features_and_concepts.md

 On the surface it operates very similarly, so this question isn't that suprising.

 Its goals and the way it views the hybrid IRs is actually quite different, but to highlight these differences requires a bit of an explainer about some of its foundational concepts and philosophies.
-Giving an introduction to them will paint its features (and how it works) in a different light, so it's worth quickly explaining them before going into what it can do.
+Giving an introduction to them will paint its features (and how it works) in a different light, so we'll quickly cover them

-Or if you don't need convincing, feel free to jump straight to the features section.
+If you don't need that feel free to skip to the features list.

-## Foundational Concepts
+### Concepts

 Describing Rasqal as a symbolic-execution driven optimizing runtime, while accurate from a high level, also manages to tell us very little about how it works.